Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Atopic cheilitis is a polyethological disease, where along with heredity, a large role is played by risk factors in the environment.
+Atopic cheilitis is a polyetiological disease, where, along with heredity, environmental risk factors play a major role.
 Exogenous risk factors contribute to the development of exacerbations and chronic course of the disease.
-Susceptibility to environmental factors depends on the age of the patient and his constitutional characteristics (state of the gastrointestinal tract, endocrine, immune, nervous systems).
-Important in the development of the disease have food and air allergens.
+Susceptibility to environmental factors depends on the patient's age and constitutional features (the state of the gastrointestinal tract, endocrine, immune, nervous systems).
+Food and airborne allergens are of great importance in the development of the disease.

 ICD-10 code